 “Sedona is now recognized as a favorite US Southwest vacation destination.
 Drawn first by the incredible scenery, visitors look forward to the many activities and experiences they can have in Sedona.
 For outdoor fun, there's hiking or biking along beautiful, well-marked trails, jeep and other scenic tours, and golf.”

 If you want to see the beautiful fall hues consume Red Rock Country, the peak color season runs from mid-October to early November.

 Learn more about military housing at Luke AFB and peruse Luke AFB houses for sale or rent on MilitaryByOwner.

 3) USCG Station Portland, Oregon

-If you've ever visited the state of Oregon, you know that it is absolutely beautiful!
-Listed as one of the Best Fall Foliage drives in the state, Portland is even more beautiful this time of year.
+If you've ever visited the state of Oregon, you know that it is gorgeous!
+Listed as one of the Best Fall Foliage drives in the state, Portland is even more stunning this time of year.

 According to its official site, “USCG Station Portland is manned 365 days a year, 24 hours a day for response to Search and Rescue Emergencies, Recreational Boating Safety, and Homeland Security Missions.”